 The Edgeryders website is hosted and backed up within the European Union only.
 We do not think that the Safe Harbour agreement between the EU and the United States of America has any value, so we do not transfer the website or backups of its database there.
 Of course, publicly available parts of the website can be downloaded from anywhere in the world.

 6.14.
 Data Retention Policy

-Content on the edgeryders.eu website is hosted there indefinitely, even after the author deletes their account – because it was published under open content licences.
+The public content on the edgeryders.eu website is hosted there indefinitely, even after the author deletes their account – because it was published under open content licenses.
 Other information associated with the account is deleted when you delete your edgeryders.eu account.
 However note that you can edit your own content after publishing it, and edgeryders.eu will only publish the new version then.
 Older versions are accessible as revisions, but you can request their deletion.

 The site is not designed for or directed at children 13 years of age or younger, and Edgeryders will not intentionally collect or maintain information about anyone under this age.
 That said, our community managers maintain friendly, respectful and welcoming environments conducive to mutual support and collaboration.
 If you notice or suspect any inappropriate behavior please contact email@example.com.